Conventional Loan After Chapter 7 Bankruptcy

 Diversity in the Credit Mix

-The last 10% of your score is determined by your credit mix, or the kinds of credit accounts you have.
-Your score can be improved by having a range of account types, such as credit cards and auto loans.
-Avoid taking on debt to increase your credit mix.
+The last 10% of your score comes from your credit mix, or the types of credit accounts you have.
+Having a mix of account types, like credit cards and an auto loan, can improve your score.

 Tracking Your Financial Development